-However, TSA does not allow arc lighters, plasma lighters, electronic lighters, or e-lighters in carry on luggage.
-They also don’t allow torch lighters, gun lighters, or any kind of lighter that looks like a weapon, so stick to the basic disposables, like Bic lighters, or Zippo lighters.
+They also don’t allow torch lighters, gun lighters, or any kind of lighter that looks like a weapon.
+Stick to the basic disposables, like Bic lighters, or Zippo lighters.

-Extra lighter fluid is not allowed in your carry on either.
-If you need more than the amount in your disposable lighter, you’ll have to buy more once you arrive at your destination.
+If you need more than the amount in your disposable lighter or Zippo lighter, you’ll have to buy more once you arrive at your destination.

-You’re also not allowed to take the cigarette lighter out while in flight, so either keep it in your pocket or in your bag.
+You’re also not allowed to take the cigarette lighter out while in flight.
+Either keep it in your pocket or in your bag.
 Taking it out while in flight could pose a fire risk or be seen as a threatening act, so don’t remove it.

 Taking a lighter on a plane in checked baggage

 Due to fire hazard, you can’t take a lighter on a plane in checked baggage, unless the have no fuel in them.
 Keep in mind that even one drop counts, so even if you think it’s empty, security might think differently.

 If you do want to take a lighter in your checked bag, you are allowed to take a maximum of two, but only if they are packed in a DOT approved lighter case.